 hey sexy, the text message read.

 I grimaced.
 This guy must be delusional.
 There was nothing remotely sexy about me.
-My blond hair, green eyes combination was plain and my body had much to be desired since I had stopped doing sports.
+My blond hair, green eyes combination was plain, nothing like the exotic timbre of ethnicity that Tommy exuded.
+I didn't even bother to include the state of my body in my assessment; if possible, I tried not to think about my body at all.

 Still, that was the benefit of a cyber-guy.
 I could fake it.

-Hey yourself, I wrote back and added a sideways wink for emphasis.
+Hey yourself, I keyed back and added a sideways wink for emphasis.

-As I hit the send button I wondered again if I was really the delusional one.
-I didn't even know this person's name beyond his MySpace screen name "J".
-What did that stand for?
+As I hit the send button I wondered again if maybe I was really the delusional one.
+I didn't even know this person's name beyond his screen name "J." What did that stand for?
 Jacob?
 Jeremy?
-Jackass?
+Jackie?
 I didn't know.
 I didn't much care either.
 J was the kind of guy I liked.
 Safe.

 The phone beeped again.